KYDronePilot/CSC545TermProject/problemstatement.md

 indent: false
 header-includes:
   - \newcommand{\ra}{\rightarrow}
+  - \usepackage{setspace}
+  - \doublespacing
 ---

 \maketitle
 \thispagestyle{empty}
 \clearpage

-This document sets forth a description of the problem being solved by the program being written and assumptions made about how the solution will be implemented.
+This document details the specifics of how the term project program will function and the problems it will solve.

 ## Problem Statement